-The Tread Lightly Charitable Trust is excited to announce our new citizen science project Stormwater Sleuths, proudly supported by Auckland Council, SouthSci Comet and Curious Minds.
+The Tread Lightly Charitable Trust is excited to be continuing our citizen science project Stormwater Sleuths in 2022, proudly supported by Auckland Council, SouthSci Comet and Curious Minds.

 Stormwater Sleuths is a comprehensive and facilitated educational programme, designed to enable students from 15 selected schools across Auckland to lead a citizen science project to understand the type and amount of gross pollutants and organic matter that enters the stormwater system through catchpits (stormwater drains) located in school grounds.